oceaness/dock-rpi-rtsp-matrix/conf/README.md

 ### Aspect ratio - `stretch`
 The `stretch` option allows you to stretch your matrix and therefore your video feeds to fill a monitors available resolution.
 By default an aspect ratio of 16:9 is maintained, as this is the standard ratio used by most monitors and video feeds.
 This setting will have no effect if your monitor is 16:9 and can be ignored.

-This is disabled by default.
+It is disabled by default.

 ### Rotation - `rotatedelay`, `rotaterev`
 The `rotatedelay` option determines how often video feeds are rotated, in seconds, when you have more feeds than visible windows in your matrix.